st4se/playground/README.md

-# playground
+# ST4SE Playground

-Temporary play ground for initial work
+This is a temporary play ground are for initial work and try-outs.

-And some new line for demo purposes ...
+Please see the [Wiki](https://github.com/st4se/playground/wiki) and in particular the [[Git-Work-Flow-Cookbook]] to get started.